 - a) Staff are instructed in how to use incident reporting systems. - b) Effective corrective and preventive actions are taken where necessary and improvements in practice are made.

 GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored

-- a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice. - b) Risk assessments are reviewed regularly. - c) Staff can access risk assessments and are made aware of risks during training.
+- b) Risk assessments are reviewed regularly. - c) Staff can access risk assessments and are made aware of risks during training.

 Traceability